-To most accurately measure the outcomes of your recovery, include the following
+To most accurately measure the outcomes of your recovery, include the following datasets:

 By closely monitoring and reporting on these data sets, your organization will be equipped with important quantitative information that will demonstrate just how well your new strategic approach to grant management has aided your community’s quick and successful recovery.

 Managing recovery funding may seem overwhelming; however, it is doable.
 Be sure to assemble the right team, choose an effective grant management system, and adjust your implementation timeline.
 Manage the integrity of your funds and determine how best to report on your funds, then be sure to measure your outcomes as well.
 With these steps in place, your community will be well on its way to a successful recovery.